 If you struggle with compulsive sexual behavior, this likely rings quite true.
 Do you often feel that you are being pulled in a direction you know isn’t good for you yet feel powerless to intervene?
 Clients often describe the addictive part of them as a voice or a character that all too often takes over.
 As they begin to pay deeper attention to their addictive voice, our clients too begin to understand that there is a lot more going on in their minds than either acting out sexually or not…in fact, in can feel quite crowded.

-In our book, Breaking the Cycle, we utilize the metaphor of an amphitheater to the human mind.
+In George’s book, Breaking the Cycle, we utilize the metaphor of an amphitheater to the human mind.
 Within this amphitheater, or sports arena, business office, or any other “venue” that our clients identify with, exist voices—essentially, thoughts and feelings—similar to the movie.
 By identifying the voices, the key voices, you can then begin to really learn your own psychology…and the impulses that perhaps lead you to acting out sexually.

 So, how do you begin to identify the voices (thoughts and feelings) inside your own mind?